bengadbois/pewpew/README.md

 ## Installing
 Pre-compiled binaries for Windows, Mac, Linux, and BSD are available on [Releases](https://github.com/bengadbois/pewpew/releases).

-If you want to get the latest or build from source: install Go 1.8+, `go get github.com/bengadbois/pewpew`, and install dependencies with [dep](https://github.com/golang/dep).
+If you want to get the latest or build from source: install Go 1.11+ and either `go get github.com/bengadbois/pewpew` or git clone this repo.

 ## Examples
 ```